yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - **Store Methods** <br/>
 (1) getState() : Returns the current state tree of your application.
 It is equal to the last value returned by the store's reducer. <br/>
 (2) dispatch(action) : Dispatches an action.
 This is the only way to trigger a state change. <br/>
 (3) subscribe(listener) : Adds a change listener.
-It will be called any time an action is dispatched, and some part of the state tree may potentially have changed.
+It will be called any time an action is dispatched, and some part of the state tree may potentially have changed. <br/>
-(4) createStore(reducer, [preloadedState], [enhancer])
+(4) createStore(reducer, [preloadedState], [enhancer]) <br/>
+(4.1) combineReducers : As your app grows more complex, you'll want to split your reducing function into separate functions, each managing independent parts of the state.
+The combineReducers helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.<br/>
+(4.2) applyMiddleware : Middleware is the suggested way to extend Redux with custom functionality.
+The applyMiddleware combines mutiple middleware into a single function.

 ```
 const allReducers = combineReducers({textReducer, imageReducer, videoRed: videoReducer});

 let store = createStore(allReducers, applyMiddleware(thunkMiddleware));
 ```

-combineReducers : As your app grows more complex, you'll want to split your reducing function into separate functions, each managing independent parts of the state.
-The combineReducers helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.

-applyMiddleware : Middleware is the suggested way to extend Redux with custom functionality.
-The applyMiddleware combines mutiple middleware into a single function.

 <br/>